Elementary/Middle Special Education Major

 - Special Education teacher candidates competently integrate technology and universal design in learning in instruction to support student learning and develop data-driven solutions for instructional and school improvement.
 They demonstrate proficiency in the Maryland Teacher Technology Standards.

 Undergraduates who are interested in majoring in Special Education must consult a program advisor as early as possible after matriculation at the university since the curriculum requires an extensive and sequenced program of studies.
-Individuals accepted as Special Education majors take a two-semester sequence of foundation special education courses and practicum experiences during the third year (Semesters V and VI).
-These courses provide the teacher candidate with a solid foundation in theory and practice related to the education of all children with disabilities across a wide range of ages.
+Individuals accepted as Special Education majors take a two-semester sequence of foundational courses and practicum experiences during the third year (Semesters V and VI).
+Teacher candidates are provided opportunities to observe and participate in different elementary or middle special education classroom settings during their first semester in the program (Semester V) so they may declare a track of focus, Track 1: Severe Disabilities or Track 2: Inclusive Education, before the start of their second semester (Semester VI).
+These courses provide the teacher candidate with a solid foundation in theory and practice related to the education of children of their chosen track.

-Teacher candidates work directly with children with disabilities during each semester, leading up to the teaching internship during the last semester.
+Teacher candidates work directly with children from their chosen track during each semester, leading up to student teaching during the last semester.

 Course | Title | Credits |